Stealthm8/Tensorflow-Projects/README.md

-A reflection of my progess in Tensorflow.
+A reflection of my progess in Tensorflow / Machine Learning.